- Treatment

-What Is Laxative Abuse?
+What Are the Health Consequences of Laxative Abuse?

 Laxative abuse occurs when someone uses laxatives excessively or inappropriately—often as a way to lose weight, feel thinner, or offset binge eating.
 While it may feel like a quick solution, it’s extremely harmful and does not result in long-term weight loss.